A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Proposed approach based on plug-and-play

-is a sufficient condition for the right hand side of~\eqref{eq:stepsize2} to hold.
-Thus, the choice of the largest step-size is essentially governed by the smallest noise level in the input shear map---that is, the pixel with the largest number of observed galaxies.
+is a sufficient condition for the right-hand side of~\eqref{eq:stepsize2} to hold.
+Thus, the choice of the largest step size is essentially governed by the lowest noise level in the input shear map, that is, the pixel with the largest number of observed galaxies.